Skip to content

 Generated SQL

--- The generated SQL varies based on conditions
+-- The generated SQL will differ based on the condition

 -- If the condition is true, the generated SQL is: